 Hendrick’s Gin has a recipe for a drink called ‘Woodstock Rose’ it’s delicious, beautiful and great for the ladies who do lunch.
 But it calls for apple juice since I don’t have children in the house, I never have apple juice.
 I do, however, regularly have apple cider.
 When I read the recipe for the Woodstock Rose, I was Hell-bent on making it, yet I never had the apple juice.
 Well, tonight I had apple cider, a fresh bottle of gin, St Germain Elderflower liqueur and fresh raspberries.
 So, I whipped up this Cider Rose, and lo and behold it’s magnificent.

 I serve it in a tall glass with a good quantity of raspberries in it.
 Serve it with a spoonable to reach the berries, after being macerated in all this alcohol, they’re magnificent in their own right.

-Here is how I make my version of Hendricks Gin ‘Woodstock Rose’ I call the ‘Cider Rose’:
+Here is how I make my version of Hendricks Gin ‘Woodstock Rose’ I call my recipe the ‘Cider Rose’: